Making Reading Fun for Reluctant Readers

 Homework = reading assignments = stress.
 If reading always comes with expectations and accountability, it becomes a chore, not a pleasure.

-Everyone has books they'd love—but not every book.
+Everyone has books they would love, but not every book.
 Some kids need to read about astronauts, dinosaurs, sports statistics, or video game strategies.
 The "good books" your teacher recommended might genuinely be boring for them.

 The Attention Landscape Has Changed

-This isn't a moral failing.
+This is not a moral failing.
 Children's attention spans are calibrated to their media environment.
-A kid who watches fast-paced YouTube might genuinely struggle to engage with a slow-paced book—not because something is wrong with them, but because their brain is adapting to different inputs.
+A kid who watches fast-paced YouTube might genuinely struggle to engage with a slow-paced book, not because something is wrong with them, but because their brain is adapting to different inputs.

 The Framework: Access, Choice, Low Stakes